AgDiscovery Summer Youth Conference - June 5-15, 2022

 Ag Discovery at California State University, Fresno will focus on career opportunities in animal and veterinary services, plant health and production, food safety and processing and the overarching business skills needed to move agriculture from farm to fork.

-Staff and faculty from Fresno State's Jordan College of Agricultural Sciences and Technology will lend their expertise from seven departments and three research centers that are committed to hands-on practical learning.
+Staff and faculty from Fresno State's Jordan College of Agricultural Sciences and Technology will lend their expertise from six departments and three research centers that are committed to hands-on practical learning.

 The 1,000-acre University Agricultural Laboratory, better known as the campus farm, reflects the diversity of the one of the nation's productive agricultural regions, California's Central Valley.
 Its 20 student-run enterprises located right on campus include beef and dairy cattle, equine, poultry, sheep and swine, citrus and nut orchards, vegetable and field crops, wine, raisin and table grape vineyards, and horticulture nursery units.
 Students also process fresh products at Fresno State's nationally-respected dairy, food and meat processing laboratories, and participate in all aspects of the winemaking profession at the Fresno State Winery, the first bonded winery in the country to be located on a university campus.
 Student-made products are then sold on-campus at the Gibson Farm Market.